Skip Walker: Professional career

-After graduating, Walker was selected in the 11th round (311th overall) of the 1976 NFL Draft by the Houston Oilers.
+After graduating, Walker was selected in the 11th round (311th overall) of the 1976 NFL draft by the Houston Oilers.
 His contract with the Oilers was negotiated by his father, as he did not hire an agent.
 He was released in training camp.
-While a free agent, Walker was a football coach and teacher at Levi Fry Junior High School in Texas City, Texas while continuing to work out.
+While a free agent, Walker was a football coach and teacher at Levi Fry Junior High School in Texas City, Texas, while continuing to work out.

 In 1978, Walker briefly had a stint with the Toronto Argonauts of the Canadian Football League (CFL), but did not make the final roster.

 In 1979, Walker was signed by the Montreal Alouettes of the CFL, but was released on the final day before the regular season began.
 He was picked up on waivers by the Saskatchewan Roughriders but was not activated and later released.
 In 1980, he was re-signed by the Roughriders.
 In June, he was traded back to Montreal by Saskatchewan, where he made the final roster.
 In the second game of the season, Walker averaged 18.8 yards per rush with five carries for 94 yards and made eight catches for 86 yards in a loss to the Calgary Stampeders.
 In week four against his former team, the Saskatchewan Roughriders, Walker recorded 22 rushes for 96 yards and scored his team's only touchdown in the 18–10 win.
 On October 12, in a win over the Ottawa Rough Riders, he scored two touchdowns and ran for 85 yards on 15 carries.
 In the Eastern Semi-Final playoff game against Ottawa, Walker scored the game-winning touchdown in the fourth quarter and also scored on a 73-yard touchdown run.
 The Alouettes lost in the Eastern Finals to the Hamilton Tiger-Cats, and Walker finished the year with 114 rushes for 692 yards and nine touchdowns.
 He also recorded 34 receptions for 511 yards and one touchdown, and made 17 kickoff returns for 434 yards.
+He was named to the 1980 CFL East All-Star team.